stakater/stakater-docs/docs/content/sre/tenant-operator/customresources.md

 * `onDelete` is used to tell Tenant-Operator what to do when a Tenant is deleted.
   * `cleanNamespaces` if the value is set to **true** *Tenant-Operator* deletes all *tenant namespaces* when a `Tenant` is deleted.
 Default value is **false**.

-* `argocd` can be used to list `sourceRepos` that point to your gitops repositories.
+* `argocd` can be used to list `sourceRepos` that point to your GitOps repositories.
 The field is required if you want to create an ArgoCD AppProject for the tenant.

 * `hibernation` can be used to create a schedule during which the namespaces belonging to the tenant will be put to sleep.
 The values of the `sleepSchedule` and `wakeSchedule` fields must be a string in a cron format.